Allomothering: Kin selection hypothesis

-Older siblings promoting their own genetic material via helping their younger siblings are explained by the inclusive fitness theory: offspring of the same parents are, on average, genetically equally close to their siblings as they would be to their own progeny.
-Under kin selection theory, related allomothers may improve their inclusive fitness if the allomothering behaviour contributes to the infant's survival or a faster reproductive rate for the mother since this will increase the related allomother’s genetic success.
-Fairbanks, 1990 found that in captive Vervet Monkeys, juveniles were most likely to provide allocare to an infant sibling or the infant of a high ranking mother.
-In Wedge-capped Capuchins, the degree of relatedness best predicts allomaternal interactions, and female siblings are the most likely to act as allomothers to infants.
-However, kin selection doesn’t account for all allomaternal behavior since non-kin subadults and females often are the ones providing allocare.
-Young females with siblings may just have more opportunities to care for related infants.
+Older siblings promote their own genetic fitness via helping their younger siblings, which is explained by the inclusive fitness theory.
+Offspring of the same parents are, on average, genetically as equally close to their siblings as they would be to their own offspring.
+Under kin selection theory, related allomothers may improve their inclusive fitness if the allomothering behaviour contributes to the infant's survival or a faster reproductive rate for the mother, since this will increase the related allomother's genetic success.
+In captive vervet monkeys research found that juveniles were most likely to provide allocare to an infant sibling or the infant of a high ranking mother.
+In wedge-capped capuchins, the degree of relatedness best predicts allomaternal interactions.
+Female siblings are the most likely to act as allomothers to infants.
+However, kin selection does not account for all allomaternal behavior since non-kin subadults and females often provide allocare.
+Young females with siblings may simply have more opportunities to care for related infants.

 Learning to mother hypothesis

-A number of adaptive functions have been proposed to account for the widespread incidents of allomaternal care in mammalian and avian species.
-Jane Lancaster noted the reproductive benefits for primates as k-strategists in learning to be better mothers, or acquiring mothering skills.
+Jane Lancaster noted that there are reproductive benefits for primates as k-strategists in learning to be better mothers, or acquiring mothering skills.
 Her learning-to-mother hypothesis postulates that primate females with no children of their own participate in allomothering more frequently than expected, and evidence from studies by Sarah Hrdy and Lynn Fairbanks supports this hypothesis.
 However, experienced and pregnant mothers may also benefit from mothering practice.

 The hypothesis is supported by evidence of the success of allomothering as a learning technique.
 First time mothers have high rates of infant mortality, but the rate is reduced for females who engaged in allomaternal behavior as juveniles prior to the birth of their first offspring.
-So, more alloparenting as a juvenile corresponds with greater reproductive success for the female.
-Allomothers may face energetic, social, and reproductive costs, but are potentially benefited by learning how to parent and practicing parenting skills which results in higher survival rates for their first born offspring.
-This benefit to the allomother may be potentially costly to the infant and its mother.
-However, this hypothesis is disputed by evidence such as the observation that in wild Formosan Macaques, nulliparous and multiparous adult females engage in similar rates of allomaternal care.
+Therefore more experience in alloparenting as a juvenile corresponds with greater reproductive success for the female.
+Allomothers may face energetic, social, and reproductive costs, but potentially benefit by learning how to parent and practicing parenting skills which results in higher survival rates for their first born offspring.
+The benefit to the allomother may, however, be potentially costly to the infant and its mother.
+This hypothesis is disputed by evidence such as the observation that in wild Formosan rock macaques both nulliparous and multiparous adult females engage in similar rates of allomaternal care.